 Students at Sydney School of Education and Social Work should take the time to familiarise themselves with the policies – University, faculty and school – that govern teaching, learning and the provision of undergraduate, graduate-entry and postgraduate programs.

 University policies are published on the Policy Register.
 Faculty provisions can be accessed below.

 Undergraduate and graduate-entry students

-The document Information for Students, also known as the Little Blue Book (pdf, 166kB) describes policy and procedure for undergraduate students at the Faculty of Education and Social Work.
-Students should note that this document is revised each year and are advised to ensure their copy is the most current.
-Policies outlined in the publication include:
+The document Information for Students, also known as the The Little Blue Book (pdf, 354kB), describes policy and procedure for undergraduate students at Sydney School of Education and Social Work.
+The book has been updated for 2017 and is available for download by clicking on the link.
+In previous years, policies outlined in the publication have included:

 - extensions to assignment deadlines

 - submitting assignments

 - attendance requirements

 - special arrangements